To eat or not eat meat...

 B12 is crucial to maintain a healthy body.
-It aids in the development of red blood cells and helps to keep all our cells healthy.
+It helps develop red blood cells and helps keep our cells healthy.
 It also supports and maintains nerve and brain function.
 B12 increases our energy levels by preventing megaloblastic anemia, which makes people tired and weak.

-The average daily recommended amount of B12 for adults is 2.4 micrograms, according to the National Institutes of Health.
+According to the National Institutes of Health, the average daily recommended amount of B12 for adults is 2.4 micrograms.
 It’s also important to note that plant foods do not naturally contain any vitamin B12 unless they’re fortified, making it difficult to achieve the recommended daily value on a plant-only diet.

 4. Vitamin D

 Vitamin D comes in two forms – D2 in plants and D3 in animal foods – and both are important.
 In our bodies, vitamin D, in both its forms, promotes calcium absorption, helps bone growth and cell growth, reduces inflammation, and works to maintain proper immune function.
-And, although both forms of vitamin D are vital, a vitamin D3 deficiency has been linked to an increased risk of cancer, heart disease, multiple sclerosis, and Covid-19.
+And, although both forms of vitamin D are vital, a vitamin D3 deficiency has been linked increased risk of cancer, heart disease, and multiple sclerosis.

 DHA, otherwise known as Docosahexaenoic is an omega-3 fatty acid that’s essential for brain function.

-For infants, DHA is vital for brain development, and adults, for maintenance and normal brain function.
-Deficiencies in DHA have been linked to cognitive decline and an increase in the risk of developing Alzheimer’s, cancer, and depression.
+DHA is vital for infant brain development, as well as maintenance and normal brain function for adults.
+Deficiencies in DHA have been linked to cognitive decline and increased risk of developing Alzheimer’s, cancer, and depression.
 One study found that a low-fat diet with less DHA increased women’s plasma triglycerides, and the severity of Type 2 diabetes and heart disease.

 The best source of DHA is in fatty fish, but there are algal oil supplements you can take if you are following a plant-based diet.